 Born in Rivesaltes near the Spanish frontier, Joseph Joffre studied at the [Eacute]cole Polytechnique.
 During the Franco-Prussian War of 1870-71, he fought in the defense of Paris.
-Commissioned in the military engineers, he served mainly in colonial postings in Formosa, Tonkin, and the Western Sudan.
+Commissioned as a military engineer, he served mainly in colonial postings in Formosa, Tonkin, and Western Sudan.
 In 1903, he returned to France from Madagascar to command the Thirteenth Brigade, three years later the Sixth Division, and finally in 1908 the Second Corps at Amiens.

 His limited command experience and the fact that he had never attended the [eacute]cole de guerre, virtually required for those who aspired to senior rank, made Joffre a surprise choice for commander in chief in 1911.
 He owed his promotion to his proven organizational abilities and the fact that his main rivals were eliminated for reasons of age or political opinions.
 Joffre’s main prewar achievement lay in strengthening the Russian alliance.

 The opening battles of World War I in 1914 showed Joffre’s war plan–Plan XVII–to have been based on flawed tactical and strategic concepts, and to have ignored enemy intentions.
 To be fair to Joffre, the demands of alliance politics, respect for Belgian neutrality and misplaced faith in offensive power shared by all armies desperately limited his options.